teambit/docs/docs/main-concepts/05-compositions.md

 Compositions are examples or instances of a component.
 They're used to exhibit and test a component in different contexts and variations.

-* In the [Scope UI](#), compositions play an essential part of a (published) component's documentation.
+* Compositions play an essential part of the component's documentation.
 They demonstrate potential behaviors and use cases for that component.
+Compositions are another step in promoting components' discoverability, both in your local [Bit Workspace]() and in remote component-sharing platforms like [Bit.dev](https://bit.dev).

-* In the [Workspace UI](./13-workspace-ui.md), when creating or modifying a component, compositions are used to validate that a component looks and behaves as expected, in different scenarios.
+* When creating or modifying a component in Bit's workspace, compositions serve as a way to validate that a component looks and behaves as expected, in different scenarios.
+Use Bit's [Workspcae UI]() to see them render in "controlled environments".

-* In automated testings, compositions are used as test samples.
+* Compositions can be used as test samples, in automated testings.

 > This document uses React code as snippets.